urbanjost/M_intrinsics/md7/ASSOCIATE.md

    same as those of the selector.

-   The associating entity itself is a variable, but if the selector is not a deﬁnable variable, the associating entity is not definable and shall not be defined or become undefined.
+   The associating entity itself is a variable, but if the selector is not a definable variable, the associating entity is not definable and shall not be defined or become undefined.

    If a selector is not permitted to appear in a variable definition